Generic name: emtricitabine [ em-trye-SYE-ta-been ]

 Other Medical Problems

-Take emtricitabine exactly as directed by your doctor.
+Take this medicine exactly as directed by your doctor.
 Do not take it more often, and do not take it for a longer time than your doctor ordered.

 It is important to take emtricitabine as part of a combination regimen.
 Take all other medicines your doctor prescribed at the right time of the day.
 This will make your medicines work better.

-Keep taking emtricitabine for the full time of treatment, even if you or your child begin to feel better.
-Do not stop taking it without checking first with your doctor.
+Keep using emtricitabine for the full time of treatment, even if you or your child begin to feel better.
+Do not stop using it without checking first with your doctor.
 When your supply of the medicine is running low, contact your doctor or pharmacist ahead of time.
 Do not allow yourself to run out of the medicine.

 Measure the oral liquid with a marked measuring spoon, oral syringe, or medicine cup.
 The average household teaspoon may not hold the right amount of liquid.